marcllopis/Football/README.md

 ## What's that?
 This small app was created to work and test the latest React version `version 16.8`.

 It uses the [football-data.org](https://www.football-data.org/) API to pull all football games and data from major leagues and teams.
-The user will be able to browse around different leagues and team per league to select a team and show all the info about upcoming games, results and scoreboard among others.
+The user will be able to browse around different leagues and teams per league using a 3D carousel that will adapt to the number of teams or leagues that comes from the API.
+Once a team is selected it will show all the info about upcoming games, results and scoreboard among others.

+You can check the app [here](https://football-app.marcllopis89.now.sh/team-info)

 ## How does it work?
 ### State management